jyyang5/mu_mu_lambda-ES/convergence_sigmaStar_GP/README.md

 - mml_sigmaStarGP_centroid_addTrain
 Evalauate the centroid of the best mu offsprings ranked by GP as parent, add ADD_TRAIN_POINTS points evaluated by f(x) to GP training set in each iteration.
+**Then convegence should be divided by number of objective function call per iteration**

 ---

+### Conclusion

+Taking the centroid is the best.

+### What to do next

+- Adaptation of TRAINING_SIZE should scale with dimension n.

+- Build a quadratic model for the centroid.

+- Adapt the training set according to the model accurancy E.G. (f(x) -fep(x))/std(y)

+## Optimize centroid quadratic model

+- Use GP estimate to evaluate the points (positive and negative directions) to fit the quadratic model
+	- The convergence rate is relative small compared to just take the centroid as parent for offspring generation.
+	- Very sensitive to GP estimation.
+Cases with a large lambda (lambda>40), the strategy is likely to diverge given a completely wrong lowerest point.
+Possibility would be:
+		1. The GP estimate for the two points sampled using positive and negative directions are completely inaccurate.
+		2. Large lambda may give offsprings that is beyond the trust region of GP model.
+So that the model cannot be trusted anymore.

+- Use true objective function to evaluate the points (positive and negative directions) to fit the quadratic model
+	- The Gaussian noise is even larger then the one using GP estimates for fitting the quadratic model.
+    - More interestingly, even if the centroid is optimized by fitting a quadratic model with true objective function evaluation, the strategy converges with a large lambda(E.G. lambda > 25).

+---

+- Add new points to training set

+	GP relative error does not decrease -> larger convergence rate Centroid more invariant to sigma??? large range of sigmaStar.

 ## Trade-off surrogate (GP) model accurancy and objective function call saving